Universal Studios Japan with Babies, Toddlers, and Small Kids

 Greetings at Universal Studios Japan

-- Super Nintendo Meet-Up (this is a paid greeting with either Princess Peach or Mario and Luigi, I believe around 2000-3000 yen for the greeting and a printed photo)
+- Super Nintendo Meet-Up (Super Nintendo World.
+This is a paid greeting with either Princess Peach or Mario and Luigi, I believe around 2000-3000 yen for the greeting and a printed photo as well as photos you can download)

 Parades at Universal Studios Japan